ropensci-archive/roweb2/content/technotes/2017-08-24-FedData-release.md

 -   The [National Elevation Dataset (NED)](http://ned.usgs.gov) digital elevation models (1 and 1/3 arc-second; USGS)
 -   The [National Hydrography Dataset (NHD)](http://nhd.usgs.gov) (USGS)
--   The [Soil Survey Geographic (SSURGO) database](http://websoilsurvey.sc.egov.usda.gov/) from the National Cooperative Soil Survey (NCSS), which is led by the Natural Resources Conservation Service (NRCS) under the USDA,
+-   The [Soil Survey Geographic (SSURGO) database](http://websoilsurvey.sc.egov.usda.gov/) from the National Cooperative Soil Survey (NCSS), which is led by the Natural Resources Conservation Service (NRCS) under the USDA, NA
--   The [Global Historical Climatology Network (GHCN)](http://www.ncdc.noaa.gov/data-access/land-based-station-data/land-based-datasets/global-historical-climatology-network-ghcn), coordinated by National Climatic Data Center at NOAA,
 -   The [Daymet](https://daymet.ornl.gov/) gridded estimates of daily weather parameters for North America, version 3, available from the Oak Ridge National Laboratory's Distributed Active Archive Center (DAAC), and
--   The [International Tree Ring Data Bank (ITRDB)](http://www.ncdc.noaa.gov/data-access/paleoclimatology-data/datasets/tree-ring), coordinated by National Climatic Data Center at NOAA.
+-   The [International Tree Ring Data Bank (ITRDB)](https://www.ncdc.noaa.gov/data-access/paleoclimatology-data/datasets/tree-ring), coordinated by National Climatic Data Center at NOAA.

 `FedData` is designed with the large-scale geographic information system (GIS) use-case in mind: cases where the use of dynamic web-services is impractical due to the scale (spatial and/or temporal) of analysis.
 It functions primarily as a means of downloading tiled or otherwise spatially-defined datasets; additionally, it can preprocess those datasets by extracting data within an area of interest (AoI), defined spatially.
 It relies heavily on the [`sp`](https://cran.r-project.org/package=sp), [`raster`](https://cran.r-project.org/package=raster), and [`rgdal`](https://cran.r-project.org/package=rgdal) packages.